Argali: Taxonomy

 Genetic analysis of mtDNA of several argali subspecies has shown that the Altai and Gobi argalis grouped closely with the urial subspecies O. vignei bochariensis, while the Karaganda and Kara Tau argalis grouped with the urial subspecies O. vignei arkal.

 A paleosubspecies, Ovis ammon antiqua, is known from Middle Pleistocene Europe.
 Fossils have been found from Portugal to Georgia, including from human-made butchery sites.

+Marco Polo sheep and local domestic sheep producing viable hybrids that mature to be fertile has been documented.
+Each of these hybrids exhibited heterotic effects even while some were aneuploid with an odd number of chromosomes.

 Distribution and habitat

 Argali range from central Kazakhstan in the west to the Shanxi Province in China in the east and from the Altai Mountains in the north to the Himalayas to the south.
 They are a species of mountainous areas, living from elevations of 300 to 5800 m.
 In protected areas, the species generally prefers gently sloping areas with soft broken terrain, although ewes with lambs often take up residence in more precipitous areas, characterized by canyons and jagged rocks.
 In areas where they are extensively hunted (such as Kazakhstan), they are more likely to be found in forested areas.
 In parts of China and Russia where they compete for resources with numerous domestic stock, argali more regularly take up residence in precipitous, jagged areas.
 Argali may search for regions in the mountains where snow cover is not heavy during the winter, following winds that blow snow off the earth.
 Rams are generally found at higher elevations more regularly than females and stay at higher elevations longer during the winter.